alemarco96/DECAF/INSTALLATION_GUIDE.md

 This framework relies on some machine-learning models to perform its job.
 Before being able to use the framework, users are required to download them and save them on disk.
 Please follow this procedure:

 - Choose a folder where all machine-learning models will be stored.
-For the remainder of this guide, the `models` subdirectory inside the root folder will be used.
+For the remainder of this guide, the `template/models` subdirectory inside the root folder will be used.
 In case you choose differently, just change it with the appropriate value.
 Make sure to not put a forward slash (`/`) at the end of the command.
   ```
-  DECAF_MODELS_FOLDER="$DECAF_ROOT_FOLDER/models"
+  DECAF_MODELS_FOLDER="$DECAF_ROOT_FOLDER/template/models"
   ```

 - Create the folder where to place all AllenNLP models: